OphiteCorp/vhackos-botnet/README.md

 - Is my login name and my password safe to enter into my configuration?
   - Yes.
 Besides vHack, your data is not sent anywhere else

+- How do I get my access token and UID from my mobile?
+  - First of all, you need to have root devices
+  - Open a file manager and go to: `/data/data/cc.vhack.vhackxtmobile/shared_prefs` and edit file `vXTMobile.xml.xml`
+  - You will find the `uid` and `accessstoken` values in the file.
+Then use them in Botnet

 ### Project information
 ```